FactomProject/FactomDocs/whitepaper.md

  * 50% -- Federated SErvers

 # Disclosures
-1. NotaryChain coins (NCZ) are not Stock or Equity Participation in the crowd sale will not provide you with a "security" or "equity" stake in this project.
-The digital token known as Notary Chain Zero is only useful for creating and using notary chains on Notary Chain servers after development is complete.
+1. NotaryChain coins (XNC) are not a Stock or Equity.
+Participation in the crowd sale will not provide you with a "security" or "equity" stake in this project.
+The digital token known as Notary Coins is only useful for creating and using notary chains on Notary Chain servers after development is complete.

 #Bibliography